rammussenna/kain-tayo/README.md

 ##  Gameplay Overview

 Kain Tayo blends food preparation mechanics with creeping horror.
-Players cook, serve, and manage their *kalenderya* during the day — and face unexplainable events at night.
+Players cook, serve, and manage their *kalenderya* during the day, and face unexplainable events at night.

 ### Features:
 - Realistic and interactive food prep system based on Filipino dishes
 - Time-based day/night cycle with escalating horror elements
-- Fully voice-acted NPCs with branching dialogue
+- Fully voice acted NPCs with branching dialogue
 - Environmental storytelling with clues hidden in objects, photos, and ingredients
 - Soundtrack inspired by lo-fi, jazz, and distorted radio ambience